This policy was last updated 20 February 2021

 We have utilised robust measures to protect and secure your personal data from being stolen or accidentally lost.
 We also limit access to our data where required by staff or third party contractors.
 According to our legal requirements, we've created procedures to deal with any suspected personal data breach and will duly notify you and any applicable regulator of a breach where obliged to do so.

 Your access to our software is secured through secure web pages, two-factor authentication and a minimum password strength policy.

-We will hold your data for no longer than 7 years which is pursuant to our obligations as an entity regulated by the Financial Conduct Authority.
+We hold your data for as long as you give us permission.
 How long we hold your data for is relevant to the purpose for which we initially acquired it.
 So the time we retain your data may vary.